code-distortion/backoff/README.md

 > ***Note:*** This is the maximum *base* delay.
 [Jitter](#jitter) may still make the delay longer (if it's [allowed to go over 100%](#custom-jitter-range)).
 >
-> The idea is that this will stop multiple clients reaching the max-delay (and start using same delay), and should be ok because it's still largely what you want.
+> The idea is that this will stop multiple clients from synchronising after reaching the max-delay.
+This should be ok because it's still largely what you want.

 ```php
 Backoff::exponential(10)